St Michael's

 A number of incentives are in place to promote good attendance; these include:

-• End of term certificates for 100% attendance.
+• End of year certificates for 100% and 99% attendance.

 • Display board in reception area to celebrate good attendance.